Understanding Your Building's Strength: The Structural Survey Report

 Who does the Structural Survey?

 Both structural surveyors and building surveyors can do a structural survey.
-However, both professions have different parts of the job.
-Below are the differences between the two including people qualified for the job, what their focuses are, and their purposes.
+However, while both professions have their similarities, they also have their own factors specifically tied to their role.
+Below are the differences between the two including people qualified for the job.
+These include what their focuses are, and their work responsibilities.

 Structural Surveyor